Oyster Bay

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-According to the 2021 Census, 53.1% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 77 trips per day across all routes, equating to about 14 weekly trips per stop.
+According to the 2021 Census, 53.1% of residents work from home, a figure that may reflect COVID-19 conditions.
+Service frequency averages 77 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport